LewisJEllis/async-context-examples/README.md

 - resource pooling with [node-pool](https://github.com/coopernurse/node-pool) (which is really just a special case of callback queueing)
 - native promises

-These examples are fairly simple and the source source should be small and readable enough to understand what's going on.
+These examples are fairly simple and the source should be small and readable enough to understand what's going on.
 In general, we want the context and closure values to remain aligned.
-In each file, the first series of prints are without explicit binding where the context is mismatched or lost, and the second series is with explicit binding where the context it is preserved.
+In each file, the first series of prints are without explicit binding where the context is mismatched or lost, and the second series is with explicit binding where the context is correctly propagated.

 ## What this means
 It is important for packages in the Node ecosystem to be "good citizens" by preserving asynchronous contexts when necessary/possible; this generally means using [`domain.bind`](https://nodejs.org/api/domain.html#domain_domain_bind_callback) or [`namespace.bind`](https://github.com/othiym23/node-continuation-local-storage#namespacebindcallback-context) when: